orionasc/Enflow/README.md

 You can grant permissions during onboarding or later from the Settings screen.

+## Editing Your User Profile

+From the **User** tab you can view your saved habits and tap **Edit Profile** to update them.
+The quiz collects sleep, caffeine and activity routines.
+Your answers are stored locally in `UserProfile.json` and influence energy forecasts.
+Revisit the quiz anytime to keep recommendations fresh.

+The profile records your daily caffeine intake in milligrams.
+As a reminder, a cup of coffee is roughly 95&nbsp;mg of caffeine while an iced tea is around 45&nbsp;mg.
+Use the toggles to indicate if you typically consume caffeine in the morning, afternoon or evening.
+You can also open the **Data** page from the User tab to browse your recent HealthKit samples and calendar events.
+A switch on that screen lets you use simulated health data for testing.

 ## Testing & Troubleshooting

 - Run unit and UI tests from Xcode with **⌘U** or via `xcodebuild test`.